Wharncliffe Woodmoor 1, 2 & 3 Colliery: Post-closure and regeneration

 The colliery closed in 1966 as a result of the NCB's pit closure programme.
 The site was a 30ha waste tip and by now surrounded on three sides by council housing.
 It was eventually reclaimed and landscaped.
 There was minimal topsoil available on the site and after an initial flush of surface greening, the vegetation on the tip area partly failed due to acidification.
 In 1990 another effort was made to regenerate the waste tip once more.
-A joint project was launched with the National Urban Forestry Unit, Barnsley M.B.C, Yorkshire Water and Sludge Consultant to create a stable and self maintaining planting medium.
+A joint project was launched with the National Urban Forestry Unit, Barnsley Metropolitan Borough Council, Yorkshire Water and Sludge Consultant to create a stable and self maintaining planting medium.
 About 30% of the reclamation has been devoted to forestry and rest put to grass.
 The site of Wharncliffe Woodmoor is now known as Athersley Memorial Park, Laithes Lane playing fields or the 'pit fields', the park is well used especially by local football teams, for fishing and walkers.
-An estate of private houses has now been built adjacent to the reclaimed colliery waste tip, confirming the improvement of the area’s image.
+An estate of private houses has now been built adjacent to the reclaimed colliery waste tip, confirming the improvement of the area's image.

 Another £2.7 million development as recently seen the site further develop into a prestigious development of self-contained units known as Woodmoor Court set within Wharncliffe Business Park.